AFMC Congratulates Sharmila Anandasabapathy on Her Appointment as Dean of the Faculty of Medicine, University of British Columbia

 Dr. Anandasabapathy brings to UBC a distinguished career as a physician-scientist, global health leader, and academic innovator.
 She joins UBC from Baylor College of Medicine, where she served as Vice President of Global Programs and Senior Associate Dean, overseeing international health initiatives, biomedical innovation, and interdisciplinary education.

-“Together with our people and partnerships, UBC’s Faculty of Medicine is well positioned to lead in health equity, translational science and innovation and team-based care”, says Sharmila Anandasabapathy, Dean of medicine and Vice-President, Health at the University of British Columbia.
+“Together with our people and partnerships, UBC’s Faculty of Medicine is well positioned to lead in health equity, translational science and innovation and team-based care,” says Sharmila Anandasabapathy, Dean of Medicine and Vice-President, Health at the University of British Columbia.
 “We will advance a globally engaged, locally responsive model of education and research that strengthens communities, transforms systems and prepares future health leaders for today’s most pressing challenges.”

 Dr. Anandasabapathy succeeds Dermot Kelleher, who served as Dean of UBC’s Faculty of Medicine since 2015.
-AFMC extends its since thanks to Dr. Kelleher for his visionary leadership and lasting contributions to academic medicine in Canada.
+AFMC extends its sincere thanks to Dr. Kelleher for his visionary leadership and lasting contributions to academic medicine in Canada.

 AFMC looks forward to working with Dr. Anandasabapathy in her new role as a member of the AFMC Board of Directors and supporting her efforts to foster innovation, equity, and excellence in medical education and health research.